 Here is an example of a contract negotiation scenario:

-To help his small firm grow sales, John is hoping to recruit Sarah as a marketing consultant.
-A proposal for Sarah’s services has been given to John; it contains a $5,000 monthly cost, a 3-month commitment, and a bonus system based on increased sales.
+To help his small firm grow sales, John hopes to recruit Sarah as a marketing consultant.
+Sarah gave John a proposal for her services; it contains a $5,000 monthly cost, a 3-month commitment, and a bonus system based on increased sales.

 After thinking it over, John decides to counter-offer.
 He sends Sarah a letter that contains a summary of the original offer, a list of counteroffers, and a request for further discussion.
 In the letter, John suggests a $4,500 monthly subscription, a 6-month commitment, an incentive plan based on sales growth, as well as the establishment of a statistic for measuring customer happiness.

 After reading the letter, Sarah accepts John’s invitation to a meeting to go over the counter-proposals.
-In the course of the conversation, they talk about the contract revisions and settle on a $4,800 monthly payment, a six-month commitment, a bonus system based on increased sales, and a metric for customer satisfaction.
+During the conversation, they discussed the contract revisions and settled on a $4,800 monthly payment, a six-month commitment, a bonus system based on increased sales, and a metric for customer satisfaction.

-Together, they sign the agreement and set to work, checking in periodically to make sure that the provisions of the contract are being followed.
+Together, they sign the agreement and set it to work, checking in periodically to ensure they follow the contract provisions.

-It’s significant to note that in this instance, both parties were able to establish a compromise that satisfied their wants and objectives; this is the aim of all negotiation: to arrive to a compromise that benefits both parties.
-It’s also crucial to keep in mind that the negotiation process continues even after the contract is signed; regular check-ins are needed to make sure the provisions of the agreement are being followed and to handle any problems that might crop up as the contract is being carried out.
+It’s significant to note that in this instance, both parties were able to establish a compromise that satisfied their wants and objectives; this is the aim of all negotiations: to arrive at a settlement that benefits both parties.

 Salary Negotiation Tips

 Salary negotiation can be challenging, but with proper preparation, you can increase your chances of getting the salary you want.